adamluckydo/ontology/3_Buddhism/Buddhism.md

 Damn.
 What is this awakening then, and how is it _that_ good?

-### The Fruit of Practice
+## The Fruit of Practice

 It's nigh impossible to convey the phenomenology of "awakening" accurately with words.
 Yet it is a very real and distinct phenomenon, so I'll try to contour some lines around it here, and point to some external resources that describe it in even more detail.

-Technically, in Buddha Dharma, there are four stages of awakening, defined by ten fetters that must each be broken to reach full liberation, but for our purposes we'll just go with the first stage.
-This initial awakening, known as "stream entry", is what most people are referring to when you hear the word "enlightenment".
+Technically, in Buddha Dharma, there are four stages of awakening, defined by ten fetters that must each be broken to reach full liberation.
+The initial awakening, known as "stream entry", is what most people are referring to when you hear the word "enlightenment".

-#### Stream Entry
+### Stream Entry

 "Sole dominion over the earth, going to heaven, lordship over all worlds: the fruit of stream-entry excels them."
 (Dhp 178)